 Interviewer: Yes.
 I’m just curious to know where it comes from.

 Pullman: For goodness’ sake!
 It comes from ordinary human decency.
 It comes from accumulated human wisdom—which includes the wisdom of such figures as Jesus Christ.
 Jesus, like many of the founders of great religions, was a moral genius, and he set out a number of things very clearly in the Gospels which if we all lived by them we’d all do much better.
 What a pity the Church doesn’t listen to him!

 Interviewer: Yes, absolutely.
 How, by the way, do you react to his statement ‘Unless you become like children, you will never enter the kingdom of heaven’?

 In his books, Pullman attempts to play fast and loose with the ideas of “good” and “evil,” constantly keeping the reader guessing by changing how we view the characters—one minute Mrs. Coulter is “evil,” the next minute she’s “good.”
 Again, however, this presupposes an ultimate definition of what good and evil are.
 As you read his books, watch for the way he inverts these concepts.
 This verse came to mind as I read the trilogy: Woe to those who call evil good, and good evil (Isaiah 5:20).

 To return to Pullman’s charges of Church evil (charges which are baseless in a world without an ultimate Lawgiver), we might point out that any atrocities committed by an establishment or individuals in the “name of Christ” are inconsistent with what Christ and the Bible taught.
-Compare this, however, to the murderous actions of those who accept evolutionary ideas and act consistently: see Morality and Ethics.
+Compare this, however, to the murderous actions of those who accept evolutionary ideas and act consistently: see Morality.